CieNTi/yacup/README.md

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # Targets for 'src' folder
 # ~~~~~~~~~~~~~~~~~~~~~~~~~
-# Test to check some package app functionality
+# Test to check some app functionality
 test_about_something_objs=src/test/test_about_something.o
 test_about_something: $(addprefix $(ODIR)/, $(test_about_something_objs))
     @echo "-----"